How to cut tile without a wet saw

 You can also cut tiles with your angle grinder

 An angle grinder is a handheld machine useful in cutting and polishing tiles, thus giving you a clean finish on the edges.
 When choosing an angle grinder, ensure you get the right blade.
-A better blade will serve you longer and will have you use less time while working, especially if you do not know how to cut large porcelain tile.
+A better blade will serve you longer and will save you use less time while working, especially if you do not know how to cut large porcelain tiles.